EXCLUSIVE-Comverse billing unit draws buyer interest

 In its last attempt in 2010, Comverse drew interest from Oracle Corp ORCL.O and Israeli competitor Amdocs Ltd DOX.N, sources told Reuters at the time.

-But a deal did not happen in part because Comverse, which for years had been tangled up in an options backdating scandal, was not current on its financial statements.
+But a deal did not happen in part because Comverse was not current on its financial statements.

 Amdocs declined to comment, while Oracle was not available for comment.